Water heater elements and the electrical wiring are the two most common problems with electric water heaters.

 You can find the voltage and wattage on the water heater label or on the end of the old element.

-You do not have to buy brand specific elements.
+In most cases you do not have to buy brand specific elements.

 Common residential water heaters have two elements but they do not heat at the same time.